Skip to main content

 clusterArn: "arn:aws:kafka:us-east-1:905936477528:cluster/app-dev/f696d209-f38c-4fc3-9b2a-6f591ccbb5bd-5"

-Installing the Ascend Instance Backend
+Install the Ascend Instance backend

 1. Save the values.yaml file provided by Ascend

-2. Set the following bash variables
+2. Set the following bash variables:

 export KUBE_CONTEXT=gke_<gcp-project>_<region>_<cluster-name>